psvenk/hubmail/README.md

 - Supports comments authored by users, organizations, and bots
 - Supports formatting subject line like GitHub notification emails
 - Linked images are downloaded and added as attachments
+- Supports compiling multipart emails with Markdown rendered to HTML

 ## Roadmap